 What My OB Said To Avoid Taking During Pregnancy

 My doctor did not recommend taking Plexus Edge, or any other Plexus products that do anything to my heart rate, which also includes Plexus Accelerator and Plexus Boost.
 Understandable.
+If you are worried about weight gain, you may like this post about how to safely workout during pregnancy and meal plans to keep you on track.

 I was very pleased with my doctor’s explanation about Plexus products, and their safety during pregnancy, but I took it one step further and met with a pharmacologist.